-The goal of the Japanese program is to develop communication skills in both spoken and written Japanese as well as knowledge of Japanese cultural and literary traditions.
-We offer a vibrant learning community that engages students in active learning and in a variety of extracurricular activities, preparing them to succeed in professional and personal interactions with Japan during their time at Wake Forest and after graduation.
-Students take courses in all levels of Japanese language, literature, and culture and spend a semester at a Japanese university honing their language skills and deepening their understanding of Japanese culture and society.
-Graduates have gone on to teach English in Japan and to work at Japanese companies and embassies.
+The Japanese Program offers a vibrant community that engages students in active learning and a variety of extracurricular activities.
+Students develop communication skills in both spoken and written Japanese as well as knowledge of Japanese cultural and literary traditions.
+By taking courses in all levels of Japanese language, literature, and culture and spending a semester at a Japanese university, students hone their language skills and deepen their understanding of Japanese culture and society.
+The goal of the Japanese Program is to help students succeed in professional and personal interactions with Japan after graduation.
+Former students have gone on to teach English in Japan, work at Japanese companies and the Japanese embassy.

+Wake Forest College states one of the key objectives of its liberal education as helping students develop “an appreciation of different cultures and of different ways of understanding the world.”
+The Japanese Program contributes to this goal by offering a wide range of courses in Japanese language and culture.
 Japanese majors work towards the following learning outcomes by participating in language courses, electives in Japanese literature and culture, a survey of East Asian culture, and a capstone seminar.
-A standardized assessment of learning outcomes for the major is performed in the seminar.
+A standardized assessment of learning outcomes for the major is performed in the senior research seminar.

 We expect Japanese majors to be able to:

-- Communicate in Japanese with fluency and accuracy in a culturally appropriate manner in various situations.
+- Speak in Japanese with fluency and accuracy in a culturally appropriate manner in various situations.

 - Analyze and discuss in Japanese cultural and social issues and express opinions clearly in speech as well as in writing.